Sleepypiggi/Actuarial-Exams/docs/3. Predictive Analytics/Exam Overview.md

 # **Overview of Predictive Analytics**

+Predictive Analytics is the usage of **statistical models** to analyze historical or current data to make **predictions** about the future or unknown events.

 Due to the growing relevance of **Predictive Analytics**, the SOA has added a significant amount of material on the topic into the credentialling process:

 1. Exam Statistics for Risk Modelling (SRM)